-- The skin-to-skin contact aids your baby to latch correctly.
+- Skin-to-skin contact aids your baby to latch correctly.

-- It may calm and soothe your baby as sucking helps in providing comforting to babies.
+- It may calm and soothe your baby as sucking helps in providing comfort to babies.

 - Coming in close contact with the mother helps the baby to stay warm by using the mother’s body heat and warmth.